 Practical Application: A service provider, for the purpose of this Standard, is a person who provides psychological services.
 The supervision Standards are not intended to apply to situations in which, for example, an employee of a member provides support or assistance to a member who is providing the service.
 Examples of those working under the direction of a member but not subject to the formal requirements under this section, are staff members performing administrative tasks, supervising children in a waiting room or assisting in the administration of questionnaires for a member.
 It is important to note that when a member receives assistance from a non-member in providing psychological services, the member remains fully responsible for ensuring that all services comply with the Standards of Professional Conduct (2017), pursuant to Standard 3.1 (Responsibility for Psychological Services).

 Non-members performing tasks on behalf of members, when those tasks require professional education, training and/or experience, are considered to be under the supervision of members and subject to the Standards within this section.
 Examples of such tasks are administering measures involving the application of clinical knowledge and judgment, and/or interpreting test results.

 4.1.1 All Supervision

-1) the supervising member must be competent to provide the services undertaken by the supervisee;
+1) Supervising members must be competent to provide the services undertaken by their supervisee;

-2) the supervising member must assess the knowledge, skills and competence of the supervisee and provides supervision as appropriate to the knowledge, skills and competence of the supervisee, based on this assessment;
+2) Supervising members must assess the knowledge, skills and competence of their supervisee and provide supervision as appropriate to the supervisee’s knowledge, skills, and competence, based on this assessment;

-3) the supervising member must keep a record of supervision activities and contacts between the supervisor and supervisee and such a record must include, at a minimum:
+3) Supervising members must keep a record of supervision activities and contacts between themselves and their supervisee and such a record must include, at a minimum:

 a) the date and length of time of each supervision meeting;